Contact Us

 Share This Content

-Context Clues in Info Texts – Part 2
+Context Clues in Info Texts (Part 1) – A Sample Lesson

 In this blog, I share a sample think aloud in which I modeled for students how to notice, name and make sense of context clues.
 A bookmark and anchor chart are linked.